alhajee/ckan/doc/extensions/index.rst

 Extending guide
 ===============

-The following sections will teach you how to customize and extend CKAN's features by developing your own CKAN extensions.
+The following sections will teach you how to customize and extend FMLD's features by developing your own FMLD extensions.

 .. seealso::

-    Some **core extensions** come packaged with CKAN.
-Core extensions don't need to be installed before you can use them as they're installed when you install CKAN, they can simply be enabled by following the setup instructions in each extension's documentation (some core extensions are already enabled by default).
+    Some **core extensions** come packaged with FMLD.
+Core extensions don't need to be installed before you can use them as they're installed when you install FMLD, they can simply be enabled by following the setup instructions in each extension's documentation (some core extensions are already enabled by default).
 For example, the :doc:`datastore extension
     </maintaining/datastore>`, :doc:`multilingual extension